 I. Course Proposal

 Read the instructions on “Study Information for Short-term International Students (For the Faculty of Economics)” carefully and list the courses you intend to take at Keio University.
 This form is intended to gauge what courses you are interested in.
 It is NOT an official course registration.
 Official registration will be done after the semester starts.
 Please note that all courses may be subject to change.

 Students must register for a minimum of seven (7) courses.
 Of the minimum of seven courses, students must include at least four courses of the Faculty of Economics.
-Please note that all courses may be subject to change.

 Do you need to transfer credits earned at Keio to your home institution? □YES（If yes, how many? ___________） □NO